Psychedelic/ic-kit/README.md

 IC-Kit 0.5 is breaking drop-in replacement guarantee of the CDK, which allows us to go one step further in improving canister development experience.

+> Note: The kit includes a breaking change to the Principal type.
+The kit is upgraded to candid 0.8 and ic_types 0.6, where `Principal` lives directly in the candid crate.

 ### Fully Simulated Replica

 Now we have a `#[kit_test]` macro which gives you access to a replica simulator that you can use for testing your